haptork/easyLambda/_docs/03-hello-world.md

 ### Sixth Root

-Let's write an ezl data-flow to find the sixth root of a number.
+Let's write an ezl dataflow to find the sixth root of a number.

 {% highlight ruby %}
 ezl::rise(ezl::fromMem({25.0, 100.0, 30.4}))